Hiwot2127/AfriTest/afritest/README.md

    npm install
    ```

-2. Ensure your target project (e.g., a Todo app) has a structure like:
+2. Ensure your target project (e.g., a Restaurant API) has a structure like:
    ```
-   todo-app/
-     src/
-     test/
+   Restaurant-API/
+     controllers/
+     services/
+     routes/
+     __tests__/
        unit/
        integration/
    ```